authplz/authplz-core/README.md

 - [test/](test/) contains test helpers (and maybe one day integration tests)

 Modules are self-binding and should define interfaces required to function rather than including any (non api or appcontext) other modules.

+Each module should define the interfaces required, a controller for interaction / data processing, and an API if required by the module.
+For an example, checkout [modules/2fa/u2f](modules/2fa/u2f).

 ------